nairraghav/Introduction-To-Python/lessons/lesson04-packages-io-exceptions/input.md

 As you can see, JSON is typically much easier to work with in comparison to the other formats that we saw.
 Due to its key/value format, we can see elements are easy to access if you are aware of the structure.

+There is also a `json.loads` function which works if the input is not a file but a `string`.

 ## Input Arguments
 In our previous examples, we see that we have hardcoded the filename within our script.
 This may be functional for us